-ENV stressed that the IA report in its current form would not be acceptable for them, in particular as regards the for several reasons identified in our written comments.
-First, the IA does not address the issue of horizontality of criteria.-, i.e. its applicability to other legislation with provisions on endocrine disruptors than Plant Protection Products and Biocidal Product Regulations.
-ENV recalled that this issue is addressed in the Roadmap for the criteria, a recent Cabinet meeting concluded that criteria would become horizontally applicable, and that some sectors (e.g. Competent Authorities under REACH, Caracal meetings) are waiting for argued at the last CARACAL meeting to await the criteria before taking actions on EDsdeciding on identification of some substances as endocrine disruptors under REACH.
+ENV stressed that the IA report in its current form would not be acceptable for them, in particular as regards the issue of horizontality of criteria.
+ENV recalled that a recent Cabinet meeting concluded that criteria would become horizontally applicable, and that some sectors (e.g. REACH, Caracal meetings) are waiting for criteria before taking actions on EDs.